What Is Periodontal Disease

-Biofilm is made up of bacteria and proteins that becomes a highly functioning self-organising colony.
+Biofilm is made up of bacteria and proteins that become a highly functioning self-organising colony.
 They extract iron from blood cells by bursting them open, which can lead to anaemia.

-Biofilms have been suspected in chronic inflammatory response syndrome and is associated with multiple symptoms like weakness, pain, cough, shortness of breath, joint pain, appetite swings, night sweats, excessive thirst, temperature regulation problems, cognitive impairment, blurred vision and irritable bowel like symptoms.
+Biofilms have been suspected in chronic inflammatory response syndrome and are associated with multiple symptoms like weakness, pain, cough, shortness of breath, joint pain, appetite swings, night sweats, excessive thirst, temperature regulation problems, cognitive impairment, blurred vision and irritable bowel-like symptoms.

 So biofilms can be very serious if they are spreading around your system.

 The only way disturbs dental biofilm (plaque) is to physically agitate and break it loose.
 Biofilms are sensitive to things like ozone gas and nanoparticle silver.

 It’s important to floss and brush effectively to break down the biofilm regularly and also to brush your teeth with good products.